manueltr/archeage-auto-fisher/README.md

 have my settings, You will have to update all the png files with your own.
 Even then, you still might have to do so.

-The easiest way find your skill bar location is to take a screenshot <br />
+The easiest way to find your skill bar location is to take a screenshot <br />
 and use a software such as 3d paint(crop) to find pixel distances.

 ```python